varvet/pundit/README.md

 ```

 Optionally, you can run the generator, which will set up an application policy
-with some useful default for you:
+with some useful defaults for you:

 ``` sh
 rails g pundit:install